-2017: My student and collaborator Olivia Quek got a great postdoctoral position at Waseda University, which in the field of economics is one of the strongest in Japan.
-On January 18 she defended her Ph.D. thesis at the University of Tokyo.
-Her main advisor was Yasuyuki Sawada, the next Chief Economist at the Asian Development Bank.
+My collaborator and former PhD student Olivia Quek joins as a postdoc Waseda University, which in the field of economics is one of the strongest in Japan.
+Last year she defended her Ph.D. thesis at the University of Tokyo.
+Her main advisor was Yasuyuki Sawada, now the Chief Economist at the Asian Development Bank.

 She also won a 2.5 million yen JSPS grant for support of her research.